 Everyone in my family uses my DIY shampoo bar.
 Yes, I wash my 3-year-old’s hair using a DIY shampoo bar too.
 This DIY shampoo bar is made with all natural, palm-free, vegan ingredients.
 I prefer the DIY shampoo bar over a store-bought liquid shampoo because I want to care for my and my loved ones’ hair with all natural products.
 I like this shampoo bar so much that I offer it in my etsy shop.
 It’s one of my popular etsy items.

-The problem with many store-bought liquid shampoos is that they use synthetic materials that strip hair of its natural serum.
+The problem with many store-bought liquid shampoos is that they use synthetic materials that strip hair of its natural sebum.
 These shampoos then cover the hair with other artificial ingredients.
-This process confuses our hair and scalp, and leads to an overproduction of hair serum.
+This process confuses our hair and scalp, and leads to an overproduction of hair sebum.
 Often, the use of a chemical-filled liquid shampoo can lead to damaged hair and itchy scalp.

 Also, many store-bought liquid shampoos are loaded with questionable chemicals that probably do more harm than good to our body.
 The Guardian did an interactive report, What’s in Your Shampoo.
 It was informative, and alarming.
 Next time you reach for that liquid shampoo in a store, check to see if it has the following harmful ingredients: